 identified by their history and physical features.
 To rule out any

 disease that may be related to skin changes, blood tests may be done.

 To diagnose skin cancer, a skin biopsy needs to be done for confirmation.
 Other features like a history of abnormal changes in size, color, and texture of the lesion, bleeding, or a sore that does not heal give clue to the diagnosis.

-Dark brown or black spots on skin usually do not have
+Dark brown, black spots on skin or tiny dots usually do not have

 accompanying symptoms if they are related to changes in aging.

 Hyperpigmentation due to inflammation, drug intake, or hormonal changes